satishdevops777/Devops/python.md

 - **float**: Represents floating-point numbers, which are numbers with a decimal point.
   Example: `pi = 3.14`, `price = 19.99`

-- **complex**: Represents complex numbers, which have a real and an imaginary part, written with 'j' or 'J' as the imaginary unit.
-  Example: `c = 5 + 2j`

 ```python
 x = 5           # int
 y = 3.14        # float